 - It is prohibited to ride on motorways.

-- Cycling on dual carriagewaysis only allowed for over 14s and always on the hard shoulder.
+- Circulation on motorwaysis only allowed for people over 14 years of age and you must always ride on the shoulder.

-- Cyclists are permitted to ride in parallel, in columns two deep, but should always keep as far to the right of the road as possible.
+- Cyclists are permitted to ride next to each other, in two lines, but should always keep as far to the right of the road as possible.

 - It is mandatory to use approved lighting on the bike at night, in tunnels or in sections marked with the tunnel sign.
-On intercity roads cyclists must wear some item of reflective clothing that makes them visible from a distance of 150 metres.
+Also, on intercity roads cyclists must wear some item of reflective clothing that makes them visible from a distance of 150 metres.

 - What documentation is required to sail in Spain?

 In Spain you need a captain's licence to sail a recreational craft in the case of sailing vessels more than 5 metres in length, and engine-powered boats over 4 metres long and with over 11.03 kilowatts of power.
 In addition, it is necessary to have a captain's licence for the handling of any watercraft (except for rented vessels in certain circuits).
 For citizens of countries outside the European Union, a certified copy of their captain's licence may be required, which must be requested at the consulate.